VP-Vibes/Pulpissimo-VP/README.md

 # Windows/Visual Studio build
 TODO

-# Notes
-Well we try to be as close to Pulpissimo semantics but there are some inaccuracies e.g. as instead of RI5CY core, we use TGC core (RV32IMC) from Minres.
-Especially interrupt handling is quite different.

 # TODO
 - [ ] uDMA configuration regs
 - [ ] clean up TGC-VP stuff (models, target-SW)